 Christ represented as Ecce Homo is a particularly moving scene of the Passion of Christ.
-This expression - Ecce Homo1 - is taken from the words spoken by Pilate when he presented him before the people prior to being sentenced to be crucified, as illustrated by the Gospel of Saint John.
+This expression -Ecce Homo3 - is taken from the words spoken by Pilate when he presented him before the people prior to being sentenced to be crucified, as illustrated by the Gospel of St. John.
 To assess the emotional impetus of the scene that takes place, we must place ourselves in the moment that precedes those words.
 The immediately preceding hours have passed in the preparatory Passover supper, in which Jesus announces his death, turned in by one of his apostles.
 After supper he retires with the apostles to a secluded place, where knowing what the next hours bring, the agony takes place in prayer in the Garden of Gethsemane, where he is captured at night by a crowd that leads him as a prisoner before the Jewish authorities.
 He remains silent, facing the accusations, because the high priests accused him of many things, and Pilate asked again: "Have you no answer?
 See how many things they accuse you of."
-But Jesus did not answer anything, so Pilate was surprised.2 His meekness was in contrast with the false accusations and the screaming that surrounded him.
-Each Passover, the Prefect used to grant the people the freedom of a prisoner, the one they wanted.3 On this occasion, knowing Pilate that he had been delivered out of envy, he asked: "Who do you want me to release, Barabbas or Jesus, the one called Christ?".4 The chief priests and the elders succeeded in persuading the people to ask for the release of Barabbas and the death of Jesus.
-5 So they responded: "Barabbas!"
-The innocent Jesus is condemned when compared to a dangerous prisoner, who had been put in jail for a rebellion in the city, and for a murder, 7 whom the crowd hailed to release, calling for Jesus to face his death sentence on the Cross.
+But Jesus did not answer anything, so Pilate was surprised4.
+His meekness was in contrast with the false accusations and the screaming that surrounded him.
+Each Passover, the Prefect used to grant the people the freedom of a prisoner, the one they wanted5.
+On this occasion, knowing Pilate that he had been delivered out of envy, he asked: "Who do you want me to

+Ecce Homo; half-length figure of Christ in front view; crowned with thorns, with his hands tied and holding a palm leaf; framed by a round arch.
+Engraving colored by hand.
+H. 1520-1530, British Museum, 1868,1114.69 release, Barabbas or Jesus, the one called Christ?"6.
+The chief priests and the elders succeeded in persuading the people to ask for the release of Barabbas and the death of Jesus7.
+So they responded: "Barabbas!"
+The innocent Jesus is condemned when compared to a dangerous prisoner, who had been put in jail for a rebellion in the city, and for a murder9, whom the crowd hailed to release, calling for Jesus to face his death sentence on the Cross.
 The malice of the people is merciless against Jesus.
-Pilate said unto them:"And what am I going to do with Jesus, the one called Christ?"
-And they all said: "Crucify him!" - 23 "Why, what evil hath he done?"
+Pilate said unto them: "And what am I going to do with Jesus, the one called Christ?"
+And they all said: "Crucify him!" -23 "Why, what evil hath he done?"
 Pilate asked.
-But they kept screaming louder: "Crucify him!"8
+But they kept screaming louder: "Crucify him!"10